louthy/csharp-monad/README.md

             from rhs in Two()
             select lhs+mid+rhs;

-        Assert.IsTrue(r.IsLeft && r.Left == "Error!!");
+        Assert.IsTrue(r.IsLeft() && r.Left() == "Error!!");
 ```

-You can also use the pattern matching methods to project the either value or to delegate to handlers:
+You can also use the pattern matching methods to project the either value or to delegate to handlers, this makes the whole expression lazy:

 __Example__